jaderigby/Wirestorm/README.md

 ## Why use code to wireframe?

-"Visual" wireframes, those made up of images, can be fine, but fall short in larger scope projects.
+"Visual" wireframes - those made up of images - can be fine, but fall short in larger scope projects.
 What happens when your wireframe grows to 30 or 40 pages?
 Are just images enough?
 Does your wireframe demonstrate what happens when it goes from desktop to mobile?
-With wirestorm, since it's composed of code, can give you not only the visual representation, but also the "flow" or representation of how the site will behave.
-Now, keep in mind, the end goal is still at a lower level of fidelity than the finished product.
-It is a "tool" and not a replacement for the actual website code.
-But with wirestorm, you can see:
+With wirestorm, since it's composed of code, you get not only a visual representation, but also a functional representation helping you to visualize "flow" and "behavior".
+Now, keep in mind, the end goal is to stay at a lower level of fidelity.
+It is a "tool" and not a replacement for the actual website.
+But with wirestorm, you get an exceptional view of:

-- How your pages are connected
+- How your pages connect
-- How does the Mobile version relate to the Desktop version
+- How the Desktop version will morph into the Mobile versions
-- What dynamic components it will contain:
+- Dynamic components, such as:
+	- search
+	- modals
 	- tabs
-	- modals
-	- search
 	- etc

 So, instead of describing, "Then, when you click this button, you will go here", you simply make it happen, and the behavior is self-evident.
 Nice!

 ## Wirestorm Usage

+__Note:__ Wirestorm requires the following dependencies:

+- jade
+- for CSS:
+	- stylus
+	- jeet
+	- nib
+	- rupture

+Download NodeJS, and then use npm to install these.
+(For instructions, go to their respective sites or github repos.)

-When you open up the wirestorm folder, you will notice the following:
+When you first open up the wirestorm folder, you will see the following subfolders:

 - `__jade__`
 - `__stylus__`